ngs-doo/TemplaterExamples/Intermediate/HtmlToWord/Readme.md

 Using *XElement* to paste raw XML into Templater.

+Alternative method of using special Word feature of document embedding.

 ### Special data type - XElement

 Templater supports XElement and collection of XElements as raw input.
 This means it will be injected into Word as-is instead of first translated into string value (or some special value such as Image).